Srixon Z Star versus Srixon Q Star/Q Star Tour

 1. Price.
 If you can’t afford to pay $40-$50 for a dozen balls then there’s no point considering balls in that price bracket.
 Similarly, if you are losing multiple balls per round it’s probably not worth splashing out on top-end golf balls.

-2. Matching your golf game to the specifications of the ball.
+2. Match your golf game to the specifications of the ball.

 Most golfers are probably looking for that magic combination of huge distance and tremendous spin.
 In reality, they will be better off finding a ball designed to suit their particular game.
 Try to get your swing speed measured on a launch monitor and use that as a guide for the sort of balls you should shortlist.